All Episodes

 Hello.

-Uh that's uh it's uh playing for radio.
+It's playing for radio.

 I've got the sound bites here.

-You now you brought it up.
+Now you brought it up.

 Now I may as well play them.

-I well what is that what else did you call about?
+What else did you call about?

-Uh just you just reminded me.
+You just reminded me.

-I just was calling because I I thought the whole thing was just so laughable that the most biased network of all would have the guts to run a story like that.
+I just was calling because I thought the whole thing was just so laughable that the most biased network of all would have the guts to run a story like that.

 That's a good newspaper.